P-Zande/quartets/docs/_pages/03model.md

 We have implemented four different strategies that the agents can use to determine what card to ask for and to whom.
 All strategies take into account the rule that a card can only be requested when the agent already has at least one card of the corresponding quartet group.

+Some strategies use a very rudimentary form of probability estimation to determine what card to ask for.
+For example, according to agent 1, agent 2 is more likely to have card A than card B, because only one other agent than agent 2 could have card A, whereas card B could be owned by one of all 4 other agents.
+This kind of probability estimation can improve the chances of an agent to win.
+However, note that an agent's beliefs are not explicitly modelled, and all knowledge in an agent's knowledge base must be true.

 ### Random strategy
 The random strategy is the most simple one.
 They ask for a random card they still need from a random other agent.
 It does not consider any knowledge as to who can or cannot be the owner of that card.